tlhfckoctbcr/tlhfckoctbcr/README.md

 live free or die
 chase the vision
 love your family
+sh*t or get off the pot
-do no harm but take no shit
+do no harm but take no sh*t
 local control engenders honesty be passionate about your disciplines if there's a fork in the road, take it now